laffan/pixel-brush-creator/README.md

 ## To Use

-1. Download <a href="https://github.com/laffan/pixel-brush-creator/raw/main/Pixel_Brushes.brushset" download="true">this minimal pixel brush set.</a>
+1. Download <a href="https://github.com/laffan/pixel-brush-creator/raw/main/Pixel_Brushes.brushset" download="true">this minimal pixel brush set</a> for Procreate.

 2. Create a pattern using the tool and click the "ꜜ" button.